 Brain tumors can occur in both children and adults.
 However, treatment for children may be different than treatment for adults.
-(For more information about the different types of brain tumors, see the PDQ Childhood Brain and Spinal Cord Tumors Treatment Overview summary about children and the Adult Brain Tumors summary about adults.)
+See the following PDQ summaries for more information about other types of brain tumors in children and adults:

 The central nervous system controls many important body functions.

-Astrocytomas most commonly form in these parts of the central nervous system (CNS):
+Astrocytomas are most common in these parts of the central nervous system (CNS):

 The cause of most childhood brain tumors is not known.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your child's doctor if you think your child may be at risk.
 Possible risk factors for astrocytoma include:

 Having NF1 may increase a child's risk of a certain type of tumor called visual pathway glioma.
 These tumors usually do not cause symptoms.
 Children with NF1 who develop visual pathway gliomas may not need treatment for the tumor unless signs or symptoms, such as vision problems, appear or the tumor grows.

 The signs and symptoms of astrocytomas are not the same in every child.